Kushan Empire: Territorial peak

-Huvishka (c.
-150 – c.
-190)
+In the East, as late as the 3rd century AD, decorated coins of Huvishka were dedicated at Bodh Gaya together with other gold offerings under the "Enlightenment Throne" of the Buddha, suggesting direct Kushan influence in the area during that period.
+Coins of the Kushans are found in abundance as far as Bengal, and the ancient Bengali state of Samatata issued coins copied from the coinage of Kanishka I, although probably only as a result of commercial influence.
+Coins in imitation of Kushan coinage have also been found abundantly in the eastern state of Orissa.

+In the West, the Kushan state covered the Pārata state of western Pakistan, Afghanistan, Kyrgyzstan, Tajikistan, Uzbekistan, and Turkmenistan.
+Turkmenistan was known for the Kushan Buddhist city of Merv.

+Northward, in the 1st century AD, the Kujula Kadphises sent an army to the Tarim Basin to support the city-state of Kucha, which had been resisting the Chinese invasion of the region, but they retreated after minor encounters.
+In the 2nd century AD, the Kushans under Kanishka made various forays into the Tarim Basin, where they had various contacts with the Chinese.
+Kanishka held areas of the Tarim Basin apparently corresponding to the ancient regions held by the Yüeh-zhi, the possible ancestors of the Kushan.
+There was Kushan influence on coinage in Kashgar, Yarkand, and Khotan.
+According to Chinese chronicles, the Kushans (referred to as Da Yuezhi in Chinese sources) requested, but were denied, a Han princess, even though they had sent presents to the Chinese court.
+In retaliation, they marched on Ban Chao in AD 90 with a force of 70,000 but were defeated by the smaller Chinese force.
+Chinese chronicles relate battles between the Kushans and the Chinese general Ban Chao.
+The Yuezhi retreated and paid tribute to the Chinese Empire.
+The regions of the Tarim Basin were all ultimately conquered by Ban Chao.
+Later, during the Yuánchū period (AD 114–120), the Kushans sent a military force to install Chenpan, who had been a hostage among them, as king of Kashgar.

+Huvishka

 Huvishka (Kushan: Οοηϸκι, "Ooishki") was a Kushan emperor from the death of Kanishka (assumed on the best evidence available to be in 150) until the succession of Vasudeva I about thirty years later.
-His rule was a period of retrenchment and consolidation for the Empire.
+His rule was a period of retrenchment and consolidation for the empire.
 In particular he devoted time and effort early in his reign to the exertion of greater control over the city of Mathura.

-Vasudeva I (c.
-190 – c.
-230)
+Vasudeva I

 Vasudeva I (Kushan: Βαζοδηο "Bazodeo", Chinese: 波調 "Bodiao") was the last of the "Great Kushans".
 Named inscriptions dating from year 64 to 98 of Kanishka's era suggest his reign extended from at least AD 191 to 225.
 He was the last great Kushan emperor, and the end of his rule coincides with the invasion of the Sasanians as far as northwestern India, and the establishment of the Indo-Sasanians or Kushanshahs in what is nowadays Afghanistan, Pakistan and northwestern India from around AD 240.